Sancaktepe Şehir Hastanesi station

-Sancaktepe Şehir Hastanesi is an underground station on the M5 line of the Istanbul Metro.
-It is located under Osmangazi Street in the Sarıgazi neighbourhood of Sancaktepe.
-Due to difficulties in station construction, it is expected to open in January 2026, later than the rest of the to extension.
+Sancaktepe Şehir Hastanesi (Sancaktepe City Hospital) is an underground station on the M5 line of the Istanbul Metro.
+It is located under Osmangazi Street in the Sarıgazi neighborhood of Sancaktepe.
+Due to difficulties in station construction, it opened on 22 May 2026, later than the rest of the to extension.

 There is an open-close scissor structure in the station, and there will be a fully mechanical automatic parking lot with a capacity of 336 vehicles on the upper floors of this truss structure.
 In this way, it will be possible to travel with the Park-and-Ride system.

 History

 The Çekmeköy - Sultanbeyli Metro Line Second TBM Excavation Ceremony was held on 15 January 2021 for TBM-2, which started excavation during January 2021 from Sancaktepe to Çekmeköy.
 According to the statement of Pelin Alpkökin, Head of the Istanbul Metropolitan Municipality Rail System Department, in April 2021, the first TBM had to pass under the station due to difficult ground conditions during the station excavation.
 In accordance with this unusual method, the TBM segments were broken while the station excavation is completed.